 Use the Erase Tool in Adobe InDesign CS6

-Edited by Freya, VisiHow, Eng, Anonymous and 2 others
+Edited by Freya, VisiHow, Eng, Kera and 1 other

 You're watching VisiHow.
 In this tutorial, we are going to show you how to use "Erase Tool" in Adobe InDesign CS6 in Windows 7.

-- 1To begin, you should open Adobe InDesign CS6 either from your desktop or by coming down to the bottom-left corner and clicking the Windows icon.Clicking this will bring up a list of your recently used programs.
+- 1Clicking this will bring up a list of your recently used programs.
 You might see "Adobe InDesign" here.
-It has a pink-and-purple icon with the letters "ID" on it.Advertisement
+It has a pink-and-purple icon with the letters "ID" on it.To begin, you should open Adobe InDesign CS6 either from your desktop or by coming down to the bottom-left corner and clicking the Windows icon.Advertisement

 This concludes our tutorial showing you how to use "Erase Tool" in Adobe InDesign CS6 in Windows 7.
 If you have any questions or comments regarding this video or the program used, then just add them to the comment section below.
 Thank you for choosing VisiHow!